mirunaish/cat-chat/README.md

 accessed, etc.) the call is ended and the status box informs the user of the reason.

 ### Bugs / issues
-* Error handling is not very robust and my testing was not extensive, so it is likely that crashing the app is not difficult.
-* Declining a call causes the app to crash on the calling device
 * After a call is ended, a new call fails to connect.
 * Behavior if a connection is made while the server device is in a call is undefined.
 The server thread cannot be stopped due to a port conflict on restarting
+* IP server does not always correctly return the IP address
 * Connecting to the IP address displayed on the screen always causes a timeout error.
 I believe this is a public IP address, and connections only work when using local IP address.
 * Connecting devices via Wifi is not very reliable.
-Even when using the public IP, all the tests I made over wifi either threw an "Address Unreacheable" error or timed out.
-I was only able to successfully make a connection using the local address in two cases:
+Regardless of which IP was used, all the tests I made over Wifi either threw an "Address unreachable" error or timed out.
+I was only able to successfully make a connection using the local IP address in two cases:
     * two physical phones with one of them connected to the others' mobile hotspot
     * two emulators running on the same device
-* Console warns about an unfreed resource
+* Console warns about an unfreed resource but I'm not sure which resource that is
 * ConnectActivity layout breaks when the keyboard is opened

 ## Resources / dependencies